hackerkid/blog/_posts/2015-11-28-computer-science-undergrads-guide-to-holidays.markdown

 * Steve Jobs by Walter Isaacson
 * Zero to One by Peter Thiel
 * Hackers and Painters by Paul Graham
+* Predictably Irrational by Dan Ariely
+* Programming Pearls by Jon Bentley

 ##Summing Up